 Yes, you can purchase products directly from us throughout the year on our website.
 We also supply lots of garden centres and independent gift shops.

-In the last few years we have restructured our site, the old shop and café are no longer open.
-The number of visitors had outgrown the size of the cafe and we felt it is much better to have all the facilities in the same place.
-We now have The Lavender Cabin in the display field which sells our Cotswold Lavender products and also serves hot and cold drinks, locally produced organic ice cream, scones and other treats.
+In the last few years we have restructured our site, the shop and cafe that some of you may remember, closed in 2019.
+The Lavender Cabin is situation in the lavender field and here you can purchase our Cotswold Lavender products and also get refreshments such as hot and cold drinks, locally produced organic ice cream, scones and other treats.
 So you can now enjoy a cream tea while sitting on a bench surrounded by stunning views of lavender.
 We are also happy for you to bring your own picnic.

 Yes, you are very welcome to bring a picnic.
 We have lots of picnic benches in the lavender field and if you want to add an extra treat to your picnic we have lavender ice cream and other goodies available at the Lavender Cabin.